Treatment-induced shrinking of tumour aggregates: A nonlinear volume-filling chemotactic approach: Numerical simulations

 \subsection{Numerical results for a one dimensional case}

 For all numerical computations we choose the packing capacity $\bar{u}=1$.
 We consider different proliferation rates $r_0=0.1,\ 0.05$ and different initial conditions and carrying capacities $u_{\max} = u_0 =0.1,\ 0.5$.
 The nondimensional parameters given in (\ref{eq: nondimensional parameters}) are $\zeta=m=0.01$ and $\theta=1$ since we assume that the chemoattractant $c$ and the treatment diffuse much faster than the cells, while the motility of the cells is not affected by the treatment, so $d_1\approx d_3$.
 The initial condition for the cell density $u_0$ is assumed to be randomly distributed in space.
-Similarly, we can also define the initial chemoattractant concentration $c_0$.
+We similarly define the initial chemoattractant concentration $c_0$.

-In this section we start by solving the systems (\ref{eq: final system 1}) and (\ref{eq: nondimensional second phase}) on the interval $[0,L]$ with homogeneous non-flux boundary conditions using the method described in Section \ref{sec: description of the scheme}.
+In this section we start by solving the systems (\ref{eq: final system 1}) and (\ref{eq: nondimensional second phase}) on the interval $[0,L]$ with homogeneous non-flux boundary conditions using the method described in Appendix \ref{app: numerics description}.
 In Appendix \ref{app: one dimension numerics} we investigate the effect of the size of the domain as well as the effect of the parameters $A$ and $B$ on the formation and evolution of patterns.
 Moreover, using (\ref{eq: nondimensional second phase}) we study the effect of the treatment using the solution of (\ref{eq: final system 1}) at the final time $T_1$ as initial condition.
 We explore the case when we introduce the treatment at earlier stages of the formation of the aggregates.

 We consider two different scenarios for the evolution of the concentration of the treatment.
 First, we assume that the treatment diffuses very fast in the whole domain so that the concentration is homogeneous from time $T_2=0$.
-The other case we consider, which is closer to real experiments, starts with a high concentration of the drug in the centre of the domain and this concentration diffuses over time according to the third equation in (\ref{eq: nondimensional second phase}).
+The other two cases we consider, which are closer to real experiments, start with a high concentration of the drug, either in the centre or at the boundary of the domain, and this concentration diffuses over time according to the third equation in (\ref{eq: nondimensional second phase}).\\